General History of Indian Key

 From my participation in decades of Indian Key events, festivals, etc. most maps of the 1840 description have been derivations of two basic maps from the National Archives - one with streets and one without streets.
 This is far too simple of a distinction, but will generally serve the purpose.
 In fact, I have never seen the two that I have used exactly as exists.
 I suggest that this page will generate more questions than it will resolve.

-Entire map and right - all images will enlarge by left clicking the image.
+I will began with the more complex of the two and is shown below and right - all images will enlarge by left clicking the image.
 First I wish to point out it has a signature, or creator, noted at the lower right corner - "Bufford's Lith NY."

 I note four parts to this map: 1) The left side which is an excellent representation of the area in 1840 with the exceptions of the names used for Upper [N.E.] and Lower [S.W.]
 Matecumbe Keys. but is descriptive enough.
 Long Isle was used for Plantation Key and Viper Key for Long Key.
 Dr. Perrine's plantation area is correctly shown in the Cape Sable area and not in Dade County.
 Two distance lines point to Havana and Matanzas, Cuba.